CBrown603/cbrown.github.io/index.md

 -

 ## It's not much, but it's a start
 This is my first foray into the world of websites, so bear with me.
-This page is very much under construction and probably will be for the for3seable future.
+This page is very much under construction and probably will be for the foreseable future.

 -